wwaaijer/space-traders-sdk/README.md

 ## Rate limiting

-Currently there is a very basic rate limiting set up.
+Currently there is very basic rate limiting set up.
 Every instance of `SpaceTradersSdk` will only execute a request every 0.5 seconds.

 ## Method overview